h2tc-roboticsx/H2TC/README.md

 <!-- Our recorder integrates the functionality of recording with multiple devices and organizing the recorded contents. -->

-Our recording system consists of 3 [Stereolabs ZED RGBD cameras](https://www.stereolabs.com/zed-2/), 1 [Prophesee event camera](https://www.prophesee.ai/), 1 [StretchSense MoCap gloves](https://stretchsense.com/), and 1 [OptiTrack motion capture system](https://optitrack.com/).
+Our recording system consists of 3 [Stereolabs ZED RGBD cameras](https://www.stereolabs.com/zed-2/), 1 [Prophesee event camera](https://www.prophesee.ai/), 1 [StretchSense MoCap Pro gloves](https://stretchsense.com/), and 1 [OptiTrack motion capture system](https://optitrack.com/).
-To collect data with our provided recorder, please follow the steps below:
+To collect data with our provided recorder, you can follow the steps below:

 **Step 1**: Enable all recording devices.
-* Three ZED cameras and one Prophesee event camera should be wired to the host where the recorder program is supposed to run.
+* The ZED and Prophesee event cameras should be wired to a host Ubuntu machine where the recorder program is supposed to run.
-* StretchSense MoCap Pro gloves should be connected to a Windows machine via bluetooth with its official client software [Hand Engine](https://stretchsense.com/solution/hand-engine/) running.
+* StretchSense MoCap Pro gloves should be connected to a sperate Windows machine with its official client software [Hand Engine (HE)](https://stretchsense.com/solution/hand-engine/) running.
-* OptiTrack server can be either operated on a separate host,  or on the same host as any of the two aforementioned ones.
+* The optiTrack server can be either launched on a separate host, or on the same host as any of the two aforementioned ones.
 You may need to configure the firewall on each machine to enable the user datagram protocol (UDP) communication among them.

-**Step 2**: Update the configuration in our OptiTrack NatNet client code and rebuild the NatNet client by following [our NatNet document](https://github.com/lipengroboticsx/H2TC_code/tree/main/src/natnet_client).
-Briefly, you need to set the values of OptiTrack server IP address (`char* ip_address`), recorder IP address (`servaddr.sin_addr`), and recorder port (`PORT`) according to your network setting in the file [`/src/natnet_client/src/example_main.cpp`](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/natnet_client/src/example_main.cpp).
+**Step 2**: Update the configuration of the OptiTrack NatNet client and rebuild it by following [our NatNet document](https://github.com/lipengroboticsx/H2TC_code/tree/main/src/natnet_client).
+Briefly, you need to configure the OptiTrack server IP address (`char* ip_address`), recorder IP address (`servaddr.sin_addr`), and recorder port (`PORT`) according to your own network setting in the file [`./src/natnet_client/src/example_main.cpp`](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/natnet_client/src/example_main.cpp).

 ```bash
 cd src/natnet_client
 mkdir build